Godsmith/mptr-bookmark/README.md

 # mptr-bookmark

-Plugin for Microsoft Powertoys Run that opens Chrome bookmarks containing the provided text.
+Plugin for Microsoft Powertoys Run that opens Chrome and Edge bookmarks containing the provided text.

 Based on https://github.com/novafaen/mptr-jira.